In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: CNBC

-The Wells Fargo scandal involved the creation of millions of unauthorised bank and credit card accounts, carried out by employees in various branches across the United States.
+The Wells Fargo scandal involved the creation of millions of unauthorised bank and credit card accounts by employees in branches across the United States.

-Wells Fargo has now been fined with a further $2bn repayment to consumers and a $1.7bn penalty.
+Wells Fargo now faces another $2bn repayment to customers and a $1.7bn penalty.

 The Enron Bankruptcy (2001)